ibm-cloud-docs/natural-language-understanding/information-security.md

 ## Labeling and deleting data in Natural Language Understanding
 {: #gdpr-in-service}

-Users should not input any sensitive or personal information when using the custom sentiment feature.
-The Beta release may not be compatible with legislation such as GDPR.
+Users should not input any sensitive or personal information when using customization features.
+Beta releases may not be compatible with legislation such as GDPR.
 {: note}

 The {{site.data.keyword.nlushort}} service processes but does not store users’ data.
 Users of the {{site.data.keyword.nlushort}} service do not need to take any action to identify, protect, or delete their data.